VAWGG/cochan-1/README.md

 When several channels have some value, the channel to take the value from gets selected randomly.

-There is also `chan.selectSync()` that either selects a value and returns the channel that the value came from, or returns `chan.FAILED` if there are no readily available values/errors in any of the channels, or returns `chan.CLOSED` if all non-timeout channels are closed.
+The non-blocking counterpart of `chan.select()` is `chan.selectSync()`, that either selects a value and returns the channel that the value came from, or returns `chan.FAILED` if there are no readily available values/errors in any of the channels, or returns `chan.CLOSED` if all non-timeout channels are closed.

 ### Timeouts